 This course will identify and investigate the following topics: general principles of stratification, theoretical explanations by which inequality emerges and is maintained, the relationship between class and other forms of inequality in the United States especially gender, race, and social hierarchy changes over time.
 Particular attention is given to the role of women in various socioeconomic locations.
 Prerequisites: SOC 153 and either a 200 level SOC course or GWS 207.

 Students will learn to create a dataset, work with secondary data, and use a computerized statistical package such as SPSS to analyze data.
 Pre- or corequisite: SOC 372.

 Statistics deals with the quantitative methods used for measurement and description of social variables, building up to the analysis of associations between variables.
 The place of statistics in research and theory testing is emphasized.
-The class includes training in the use of computerized statistical packages such as SPSS.
 Prerequisite: Completion of Sophia LO1: Mathematical Arts or permission of the instructor.